CCS – Can we simply bury our CO2 problem?

 2. This is an unexpected comeback for a hitherto largely unsuccessful technology.
 Having failed countless times in the past, CCS was not supposed to be more than a stopgap in climate policy, left to deal with residual emissions from sectors with no obvious alternatives.
 CCS was then finally sidelined by the huge drop in the price of solar and wind energy, as well as many other climate-friendly solutions.

 3. But for some industries, notably the oil and gas industry, CCS is now set to become a generously subsidised global lifeline.
 And that’s not all: CCS is set to become a multi-billion-dollar business model over the next few years.
-Oil and gas companies will be
+Oil and gas companies will be able to make money not only from the sale of oil and gas, but also from the disposal of the resulting emissions.

 4. Can CCS deliver on these expectations?
 Little is known about the technical and geological background, and the number of realised CCS projects is surprisingly small.
 There are only a handful of major plants worldwide, and only two in Europe: Sleipner and Snøhvit.
 Both are considered best-practice examples of CCS working well.
 But is this assessment correct?